 The reasons and strategies would be similar to those outlined for the same point under the Chill Zone section.

 c.
-Did you make some structural changes on the site recently?
+Did you make some structural changes to the site recently?

-This happens more often than people think and is usually the last reason people will think for their dip in rankings but in most cases, can be the most strong possibility.
+This happens more often than people think and is usually the last reason people will think for their dip in rankings.
+But in most cases, it can be the most strong possibility.
 You will want to run an audit of your entire site to correct any obvious issues, re-evaluate any content changes you may have made recently, ensure that you are optimizing your internal links and lastly, check that you’ve not messed up with the canonical tag.

 d.
 Has your content become stale